yjh0410/yolov2-yolov3_PyTorch/README.md

+# Update
+Recently, I'm trying to optimize this project.
+Maybe about one or more weeks, I will upload the newest results and provide a better version of train, test, eval codes.

+I wish this version of yolo can help everyone who is interested in Object Detection.

 # YOLOv3-SPP and YOLOv3-Plus
 I am trying to build a better YOLOv3 with SPP, PAN and more other modules and tricks.